joselo-de/common-geo/README.md

 * It also aggregates the data to show market share of internet servers across countries.

-* The proposed data pipeline uses Spark to parse the files stored in the Common Crawl repository and extract basic infomation such as Domain, IP Address, Webserver.
-These IP Addresses are joined with the Geolite dataset into a PostgreSQL database.
+* The data pipeline uses Spark to parse the files stored in the Common Crawl repository and extract infomation such as Domain, IP Address, Webserver.
+These IP Addresses are stored into PostgreSQL and later joined with the Geolite database.

-* The results are presented in a heatmap showing general locations of webpages among other data.
+* The results are presented in a choroplet showing general locations of webpages among other data.

  ![image](img/pipeline-spark-pgsql.png)